Best Cold-Weather Sleeping Pads of 2025

 Big Agnes Rapide SL

 Weight: 1 lb.
-3 oz.
+2 oz.

-R-Value: 4.2
+R-Value: 4.8

 This is a lightweight and inflatable pad that offers reliable insulation and a comfortable night’s sleep.
 The Rapide SL insulated pads are offered in a few different sizes.
 The single-wide pad is great for solo adventurers while the double-wide pad provides options for two.
 There’s even a tent floor pad designed to interface with your 2-person tent to offer a cozy insulated floor for your shelter.
 The Rapide pads are constructed using offset I-beam baffles to keep weight low while offering stability no matter what position you sleep in.
 Aviation grade TPU lamination and nylon double ripstop fabrics offer incredible strength and durability that holds up over time.

 These pads are an impressive 3.5 inches thick with larger outer baffles that serve as rails to help keep you comfortably centered on the pad.
 A side sleeper who tosses and turns a lot will appreciate this design.
-PrimaLoft Silver synthetic insulation and a layer of heat-reflective film inside the pads help to achieve the R-Value of 4.2.
+PrimaLoft Silver synthetic insulation and a layer of heat-reflective film inside the pads help to achieve the R-value of 4.8.
 Some insulated pads use materials that are super crinkly and loud to keep you warm, which can be annoying when sharing a tent or sleeping at a crowded campground.
 These pads don’t have that issue so you can get a full night of rest without waking everyone up.
 Another standout feature of the Rapide series is the easy-to-use high-volume valve.
 Along with the included pump sack, it makes inflation and deflation super simple.
 You can even fine-tune the firmness to get a comfortable night’s sleep.

 What I like: Multiple widths and lengths available, warm, and very comfortable